nyu-mll/jiant/tutorials/setup_tutorial.md

 python -m nltk.downloader perluniprops nonbreaking_prefixes punkt
 ```

-And if you want to use GPT, you should also download SpaCy packages:
+And if you want to use GPT, you should also download spaCy packages:

 ```
 python -m spacy download en